bonkers.iebonkers.ie

 Another key support available for people is the winter fuel allowance.
 This is a means-tested payment that comes under the National Fuel Scheme and those who qualify receive a weekly payment of €33.

 The winter fuel allowance season usually starts around September and lasts for 28 weeks.
-To find out more and whether you’re entitled to the payment see our guide here for more.
+To find out more and whether you’re entitled to the payment see our guide here for more info.

 You may also be entitled to a once-off Additional Needs Payment (ANP) for help with paying your bills, such as gas and electricity.

-This is a single payment to help with an essential, once-off cost that you cannot pay out of your income and is part of the Supplementary Welfare Allowance Scheme.
+This is a single payment to help with an essential, one-off cost that you cannot pay out of your income and is part of the Supplementary Welfare Allowance Scheme.
 It is also a means-tested payment.

 Chat to your supplier

-In addition the CRU requires suppliers to:
+In addition, the CRU requires suppliers to:

-Some suppliers such as Electric Ireland have set up hardship funds or have chosen to forgo some of their profits to provide financial support to those who are struggling.
+Some suppliers such as Electric Ireland have also set up hardship funds or have chosen to forgo some of their profits to provide financial support to those who are struggling.

 Money Advice and Budgeting Service (MABS)

-MABS is an independent service that’s free for all members of the public to use, and is especially helpful if you’re having trouble with your energy bills.
+The Money Advice and Budgeting Service, or MABS, is an independent service that’s free for all members of the public to use, and is especially helpful if you’re having trouble with your energy bills.
 So, if you feel your debts are in danger of becoming a problem, it can help.

-All you have to do is call its helpline on 0818 07 2000 Monday to Friday from 9am to 8pm for money and budgeting advice, or see its website for more.
+All you have to do is call its helpline on 0818 07 2000 Monday to Friday from 9am to 8pm for money and budgeting advice, or see its website for more info.

 Saint Vincent De Paul